Ker & Downey’s Elizabeth Frels takes a Patagonia safari in search of their elusive puma.

-What followed was one of the most riveting displays of Mother Nature in my lifetime: the mother puma dragging her freshly killed guanaco carcass down to her hiding spot, an altercation between mother and outsider when the outsider wanted a taste, the outsider being relegated to the kill site to chew on muscle and blood, both cubs delighting in the guanaco flesh alongside mother, a lone fox calculating the risk of stealing some of the puma’s meal (and ultimately deciding against it), the female puma cub coming out of hiding to show off for our cameras, and one final bone-chilling confrontation as the outsider drove out the puma family to finally claim the carcass as his own.
+What followed was one of the most riveting displays of Mother Nature in my lifetime.
+The mother puma dragged her freshly killed guanaco carcass down to her hiding spot.
+Then an altercation took place between mother and outsider when the outsider wanted a taste.
+The outsider was relegated to the kill site to chew on muscle and blood.
+Meanwhile, both cubs delighted in the guanaco flesh alongside mother.
+In the meantime, a lone fox calculating the risk of stealing some of the puma’s meal (and ultimately deciding against it) circled.
+The female puma cub came out of hiding to show off for our cameras.
+Finally, we witnessed a bone-chilling confrontation as the outsider drove out the puma family.
+He finally claimed the carcass as his own.

-We spent the entire afternoon and early evening with them, constantly in awe of the fact that our discouraging morning of tracking had transformed into a magical display of wildlife and a once-in-a-lifetime encounter with not just one, but FOUR, Patagonia pumas.
+We spent the entire afternoon and early evening with them, constantly in awe of the fact that our discouraging morning of tracking had transformed into a magical display of wildlife.
+It was a once-in-a-lifetime encounter with not just one, but FOUR, Patagonia pumas.

-Contributing to this soul-lifting safari was the intimacy afforded by being on foot, amidst the action but at a respectful distance.
+Tracking pumas on foot provides an intimacy that contributes to this soul-lifting safari.
+We are amidst the action but at a respectful distance.
 This is their land, after all.
 I was simply a visitor, and it was my privilege to stand among them.

 I cannot describe the breathless bond formed between the pumas and myself that day.
-On this Patagonia Walking Safari, I not only learned the difference between fear and alertness, but also exploitation and respect.
-Much like a luxury game drive or walking safari in Africa, there is a transformation that takes place: the humbling sense of being alive as you stand in the presence of the Big Cats and Big Five before you.
+On this Patagonia Walking Safari, I not only learned the difference between fear and alertness but also exploitation and respect.
+Much like a luxury game drive or walking safari in Africa, there is a transformation that takes place.
+There is a humbling sense of being alive as you stand in the presence of the Big Cats and Big Five before you.

 It’s a moment forever sealed on your soul.
 Even in Patagonia.

-A Ker & Downey Patagonia Safari can be catered to any taste or preference.
-Safaris can be conducted by vehicle or by foot and can be altered to accommodate professional photographers, wildlife fanatics, and even enthusiastic novices.
+A Ker & Downey Patagonia Safari can be catered to any taste or preference and conducted by vehicle or by foot.
+They can be altered to accommodate professional photographers, wildlife fanatics, and even enthusiastic novices.
 Ker & Downey recommends setting aside at least two days for puma tracking activities.